dfletcher/drupal-devcontainer/README.md

 ### Project setup:

-- Fork this project named for new website
+:ballot_box_with_check: Fork this project named for new website

 - TODO: instructions for upstream remote
 - Clone your new fork
 - Edit `.env` file `SITE_NAME` and other optional details